-A sandy beach with dunes and grass, ocean waves in the distance, a seagull flying in the sky, and a partly cloudy day with sunlight.
+Beach scene with sandy dunes and grass, ocean waves in the distance, blue sky with clouds, and a seagull flying overhead.

-Kia ora, nau mai, haere mai.
-Hallo, and welcome.
+Kia ora; nau mai, haere mai.
+Hello, and welcome.

 A little about me

-My homeland is South Africa, and my life and work are now grounded in Taranaki, Aotearoa/ New Zealand.
+My homeland is South Africa.
+Following a long chapter in Australia, my life and work are now in Taranaki, Aotearoa (New Zealand).
 I practise with respect for tangata whenua and the land that holds this work.

 My approach